salemove/ios-sdk-widgets/docs/Getting-started.md

 ## Credentials
 Before moving on to the actual integration make sure you have the following credentials from Glia:
-* **API token**
 * **App token**
 * **Site ID**

-You will also need to provide a **Context URL**, which will give the operator the information regarding the context of what URL you are accessing the engagement from (usually your application's main site ID, i.e. www.glia.com).
+You will also need to provide the **Visitor Context**.
+Visitor context specifies a content that can be shown to an Operator during an Engagement on the place of CoBrowsing section in Operator App.
+The only supported type for now is `.page`, which accepts a URL of a web page.

 ## Glia Hub Setup
 Make sure you have the following information from the Glia Hub:
-* The **region** in which your app will be located.
+* The **region** ("environment") in which your app will be located (Europe or USA).
 * The SDK will require using queues, where one or more operators can engage with customers.
-You will require a **Queue ID** in order for the app to understand in which queue you will be located.
+You will require a **Queue ID** in order for the app to understand which queue is should use.

 ## Integration